 Debates and discourses about children on the move do not occur in a vacuum.
-They are shaped by social and political contexts, and create dominant frameworks about children, about gender and about migration.
-There are plenty of studies about unaccompanied boys on the move in Greece, yet girls have received minimal attention, consisting someone could say the invisible category of the refugee population.
+They are shaped by social and political contexts and create dominant frameworks about children, gender and about migration.
+There are plenty of studies about unaccompanied boys on the move in Greece, yet girls have received minimal attention, consisting of someone could say the invisible category of the refugee population.

-Though this lack of attention can be easilyattributed to the low number of unaccompanied and/or separated girls on the move, it also reflects a tendency to reproduce the state of invisibility to which girls and women are continually subjected by hetero-patriarchy.
+Though this lack of attention can be easily attributed to the low number of unaccompanied and/or separated girls on the move, it also reflects a tendency to reproduce the state of invisibility to which girls and women are continually subjected to hetero-patriarchy.

-The right to appearis deeply political in that certain subjects are considered worthy to appear and others are rendered less important and thus, we will have to search for scattered traces of their existence in literature, academic studies, journal articles, field researches.
+The right to appear is deeply political in that certain subjects are considered worthy to appear and others are rendered less important and thus, we will have to search for scattered traces of their existence in literature, academic studies, journal articles, and field research.

 This is the case with girls on the move, “the weirdos” of the refugee population, as Hesther said, who have not received much attention until now.
 This study comes to cover an important gap in the existing literature on migration and refugee studies in Greece.
 By focusing on girls’ stories of travelling to Greece, we strive to “make space” for them by letting their stories “take place.”